Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs: Experiment

-As is illustrated in Fig.~\ref{fig:parc_tradeoff}, by simply replacing the self-attention or convolution operation with our new operator: 1) our Parc op improves accuracy of transformer models by 0.2\% on ImageNet classification task and saves as much as 73\% of its inference latency; 2) It improves performance of ConvNets by 0.9\% at most in accuracy on the same task without introducing obvious negative impacts on inference speed and model size.
-These results demonstrate that ParC, as a plug-and-play operator, can be plug into different models for different purpose.
-But whether be apply to ViTs or ConvNets, ParC-based models always have a satisfactory trade-off between performance and complexity.
+As is illustrated in Fig.~\ref{fig:parc_tradeoff}, by simply replacing the self-attention or convolution operation with our new operation: 1) our Parc operation improves accuracy of transformer models by 0.2\% on ImageNet classification task and saves as much as 73\% of its inference latency; 2) It improves performance of ConvNets by 0.9\% at most in accuracy on the same task without introducing obvious negative impacts on inference speed and model size.
+These results demonstrate that ParC, as a plug-and-play operation, can be plugged into different models for different purposes.
+But whether we apply to ViTs or ConvNets, ParC-based models always have a satisfactory trade-off between performance and complexity.